FerroLx/development-toolbox-mcp/TUTORIAL_PART_1.md

 ## Conclusion and What's Next

 Congratulations!
 You've successfully built and tested your first MCP server.
 You now have a personal, extensible toolbox that can perform code analysis and manage Docker containers.
-The full code for this tutorial is available on GitHub at [YOUR_GITHUB_PROJECT_LINK_HERE].
+The full code for this tutorial is available on [GitHub](https://github.com/FerroLx/development-toolbox-mcp).

 This is the foundational "sensory system" of our co-pilot—it can perform quick, stateless actions.